-Preschool and Elementary: The purpose of the school's educational program in the preschool and elementary grades is to nurture strong foundational communication, learner readiness, academic, social, and play skills.
+Elementary: The purpose of the school's educational program in the elementary grades is to nurture strong foundational communication, learner readiness, academic, social, and play skills.
 Students are engaged in child-led, instructor directed learning activities in natural play environments as well as in structured, seated work sessions and groups, as appropriate to their age and ability levels.
-For preschool learners, the majority of their day is spent in 1:1 instruction devoted to natural environment teaching (NET) and intensive teaching time (ITT).
-They also participate in small groups that address literacy, mathematics, and physical education.
-Daily living skills, including toilet training if needed, are embedded within the school day programming.